qttq23/signin_oauth2_default/readme.md

 - identity platform doesnot have client/admin libary, it only has the Rest API.
 Client side needs the API key and idToken to get user info.
 Server side needs service account to set some important user info (such as custom claims).
 - You can use the Firebase Authentication's client library. view more below.

--> recommended: only use Identiy Platform rest API for client c++ app. donot use in c++ server app. for server side, just use Firebase authentication's admin library for Nodejs.
+-> recommended: only use Identiy Platform rest API for c++ client desktop app. donot use in c++ server app. for server side, just use Firebase authentication's admin library for Nodejs.
 (because to use in c++ server, you have to maunally exchange the service account to get oauth2 access token which is very complex process and you will not want to mess with it. if needed, use c++ app as a cooperative tool that supports Nodejs server with CPU intensive tasks.)

 # Firebase Authentication: